 - EKG presents some other challenges for wearable medical devices.
 It is simple to implement in theory, but the measurement points have to be rather far apart (at least one and a half inches).
 If the device is too small, this can be a significant issue.
-One device which does have this capability is a cell phone application that measures EKG via two electrodes attached to the phone.
-One thumbs is placed on each electrode and held there until the measurement has been obtained.
+One device with this capability is a cell phone application that measures EKG via two electrodes attached to the phone.
+One thumb is placed on each electrode and held there until the measurement has been obtained.
 This works because the two thumbs are far apart on the body.

 - The placement of the electrodes used for an EEG is critical.
 Most laboratory systems have 21-leads.
 Wearable devices typically have far fewer.
 The most accurate data will be obtained by attaching the electrodes directly on the scalp without hair in the way, which is very inconvenient for a wearable device.

-- Skin temperature can vary a great deal, so it is not a good indicator of core temperature (to detect fever for example) except at a few locations.
-The forehead is one of the best locations, but one of the worst for convenience for a wearable device.
+- Skin temperature can vary greatly, so it is not a good indicator of core temperature (to detect fever, for example) except at a few locations.
+The forehead is one of the best locations, but one of the worst for a wearable device’s convenience.

-- It is currently not possible to make an accurate blood pressure measurement except with a blood pressure cuff that is compressed and released.
+- It is currently impossible to make an accurate blood pressure measurement except with a blood pressure cuff that is compressed and released.
 This is not convenient for a wearable device.

 Challenges with electrode contact with the skin

-In order to obtain precise and consistent measurements when collecting EKG, ECG, or EMG data, the device must be designed to make good contact with the skin.
-Not only that, but the condition of the skin itself can affect measurements – wet skin transmits electrical impulses more readily and reliably than very dry skin.
+To obtain precise and consistent measurements when collecting EKG, ECG, or EMG data, the device must be designed to make good contact with the skin.
+Not only that, but the condition of the skin itself can affect measurements – wet skin transmits electrical impulses more readily and reliably than dehydrated skin.
 Electrode pads are used for laboratory EKG measurements, which improve the skin-to-device connection, but they are not very convenient for wearable technology.

 About Voler Systems